 Interaction with the rest of the kingdom

 Most of this article so far has dealt with the two-card kingdom of just Hermit and Market Square.
 The combo is so powerful and so fast within itself that this is a really good baseline for all games that involve these two cards.
-You’re always either opening double Hermit or crying because you got a 2/5 without either Stonemason, Baker, Ball, Borrow, Save, Alms, etc. to bail you out.
+You’re always either opening double Hermit or crying because you got a 2/5 without something to bail you out.
 You’re always piling Hermits ASAP.

-It’s pretty well-known that H/MS doesn’t really care about junking attacks.
+Hermit/Market Square doesn’t really care about junking attacks.
 Hermit can just trash the junks before you ever draw them with very little opportunity cost, and the combo doesn’t care too much about having extra Coppers around.
 Junkers are pretty safe to ignore.

 Bandit Fort and Wall can mess with your math in some cases.
-The impact of these landmarks isn’t normally enough that you should abort and go for something else instead of H/MS, but if your plan is to win the game with an Estate pileout (as is the case for many mirrors) then you have to make sure you don’t get screwed by these landmarks and surprise!
+The impact of these landmarks isn’t normally enough that you should abort and go for something else instead of the combo, but if your plan is to win the game with an Estate pileout (as is the case for many mirrors) then you have to make sure you don’t get screwed by these landmarks and surprise!
 You lose!
 In Bandit Fort’s case you’ll usually just need to limit how many Golds you gain on your megaturn and only get as many as you’ll need to empty Estates.
 With Wall you will probably have to get one or two Provinces on your big turn to have enough points to win the game, plus Copper trashing can frequently be worth it since you might find yourself with more time (just try not to lose the Hermit split).